 All chorus members re-audition every one to three years.
 Re-auditions take place in person.

 There is no need to make a professional recording, using your smartphone or tablet’s voice recording capability is a great way to record your audition.

-You may need to trim your audio, convert the files to one of the formats listed above, or compress the file to a smaller file size.
+You may need to trim your audio, convert the files, or compress the file to a smaller file size.
 You can do this online for free at one of the following sites: